 TreatmentTop

-Testing Prior to Treatment Initiation: Prior to initiation of any therapy, a complete blood count (CBC), erythrocyte sedimentation rate (ESR), C-reactive protein (CRP) levels, serum creatinine levels, and liver profile should be ordered.
-The treatment options provided below are listed in the order of management for increasing severity of disease.
+Testing prior to treatment initiation: Prior to initiation of any therapy, a complete blood count (CBC), erythrocyte sedimentation rate (ESR), C-reactive protein (CRP) levels, serum creatinine levels, and liver profile should be ordered.
+The treatment options provided below are listed in the order of management for increasing disease severity.
 Expert consultation is recommended for guidance regarding treatment decision-making.

-1. Nonsteroidal anti-inflammatory drugs (NSAIDs): Retrospective cohort studies have shown NSAIDs to be ineffective in controlling symptoms of AOSD, with >80% of patients failing to respond.
+1. Nonsteroidal anti-inflammatory drugs (NSAIDs): NSAIDs are often used during the diagnostic phase of AOSD, but their clinical usefulness is limited.
+Retrospective cohort studies have shown NSAIDs to be ineffective in controlling symptoms of AOSD, with >80% of patients failing to respond.
 In addition, up to 20% of patients experienced an adverse event.
 Therefore, NSAIDs are not an effective agent in controlling disease activity.
 They may be used as adjunctive therapy for arthritic symptoms, but high-quality evidence for their use in this role is lacking.
-NSAIDs could be tried alone in a mild form of the disease for a limited period of time.
+NSAIDs could be tried alone in a mild form of the disease for a limited period.

 1) Anakinra is a human IL-1 receptor antagonist given as a daily subcutaneous injection that might be considered in those resistant to the therapies described above.
 It is the most frequently used anti-IL-1 agent in patients with AOSD.
 A systematic review performed in 2018 summarized the available evidence on anakinra.

-A small open randomized trial assessed the efficacy of anakinra as a steroid-sparing agent in patients with AOSD with active disease despite treatment with prednisolone ≥10 mg per day, with or without concomitant DMARD use.
-Additionally, there are multiple retrospective studies, case series, and >80 case reports identifying the role of anakinra in AOSD.
+A small open randomized trial assessed the efficacy of anakinra as a steroid-sparing agent in patients with AOSD with active disease despite treatment with prednisolone ≥10 mg/d, with or without concomitant DMARD use.
+Additionally, multiple retrospective studies, case series, and >80 case reports identified anakinra’s role in AOSD.

-In 2018 the European Medicines Agency (EMA) approved the extension of anakinra to encompass the treatment of Still disease (both systemic juvenile idiopathic arthritis and AOSD) in all 28 European Union member states.
-The initial dose in adults is 100 mg per day administered subcutaneously.
+In 2018 the European Medicines Agency (EMA) approved the extension of anakinra to encompass the treatment of Still disease (systemic juvenile idiopathic arthritis and AOSD) in all 28 European Union member states.
+The initial dose in adults is 100 mg/d administered subcutaneously.

 2) Canakinumab is a fully humanized monoclonal antibody against IL-1.
-Unlike anakinra, canakinumab has a much longer half-life (26 days vs 6 hours).
-Nine papers have been published to date (2016-2021) on canakinumab used as treatment for patients with AOSD, involving a total of 110 patients.
-It is also approved by the EMA for the treatment of patients with AOSD.
-Its cost for many is prohibitively high.
+Unlike anakinra, it has a much longer half-life (26 days vs 6 hours).
+Nine papers including data on 110 patients have been published to date (2016-2021) on canakinumab’s use as a treatment for AOSD.
+The EMA also approved it for this purpose; however, its cost is prohibitively high for many.

 3) Rilonacept is a dimeric fusion protein that neutralizes IL-1.
 It is administered once a week.
-The evidence for this drug is limited to 2 case reports of patients with AOSD refractory to prednisone, methotrexate, and anakinra, but responding to rilonacept.
+The evidence for this drug is limited to 2 case reports of patients with AOSD who were refractory to prednisone, methotrexate, and anakinra but responded to rilonacept.
 It is currently not licensed for use in AOSD in the United States or Europe.

 5. TNF-alpha inhibitors: Three available TNF-alpha inhibitors—infliximab, etanercept, and adalimumab—have been tried in patients with AOSD.